1. PINK panic

 15. Wreath wrath

-Basically somebody would come pick out a tree and I would mend it to their specifications with a chainsaw, which I have never used before in my life.
+Basically somebody would come pick out a tree and I would cut it to their specifications with a chainsaw, which I had never used before in my life.

-I wasn't given any gloves and whenever I asked for some, somebody would tell me they'll grab me some but never came back.
-So my hands were all sappy.
+I wasn't given any gloves, and whenever I asked for some somebody would tell me they'd grab me a pair, but no one ever came back.
+My hands got all sappy.

-The worst experience was that a woman had started yelling at me and even demanded to speak to a manager because she insisted that I was the one who promised to save her the Christmas tree clippings so she could make a wreath.
+The worst experience was when a woman started yelling at me because she insisted that I was the one who promised to save her some Christmas tree clippings so she could make a wreath.
 I had not seen her before in my life.